Soumyagarg29/Soumyagarg29/README.md

   - Developed features like FAQ chatbot, automated document verification, and resume ATS checker for student placement.

 - **Pulzion Platform**
   - Led app development, adding payment integration and restructuring the MCQ platform used by 100+ users.
-Achieved 650+ downloads.
+Achieved 650+ downloads
 ---

 ### 📫 Connect with Me